LuisFMTome/Power-Plan-Manager/README.md

-# Power Plan Manager for Windows
+# Windows Power Plan Vertical Scaler

 ## Power Plan Automatic Switch
 Power Plan Auto Switch is a windows power manager based in python coding to automatically switch your power plans according to your needs.